UPTAC-KomSai-v2/General-Laboratory-Item-Database-System/README.md

       - GRANT ALL PRIVILEGES ON genlab_db.* TO 'jade'@'%';
       - GRANT ALL PRIVILEGES ON genlab_db.* TO 'root'@'%';
       - FLUSH PRIVILEGES;
-4. Update Queries.java with the newly created credentials.
 ## 🖥️ **System Operations**
 - **Borrow Item**
 1. Select items (highlighted gray) from categories.